rmi111/dream-home-backend/README.md

-# dream-home-backend
+# Dream Home Backend

-Backend and API For Dream Home App Service
+  Backend and API For Dream Home App Service.
+This is NodeJS typescript based project, database is in MongoDB.